metis

 Tracked here, deferred to later revisions:

 1. Nested workspace matching.
-A workspace inside another; whose rules apply? v1: closest path match wins; symlink ambiguity deferred.
+A workspace inside another; whose rules apply? v1: exact path match onlyRoutingPolicy.workspace_for() matches the session’s absolute workspace path exactly; substring / prefix / closest-ancestor matching is a deliberate non-feature.
+Nested-workspace and symlink resolution deferred.

 2. Cross-session pattern weighting.
 Should very recent sessions weight more in K-nearest aggregation? v1: equal weighting.
 Phase 3 may add recency decay.